vortexntnu/software-learning-period/tutorial_packages/listener/README.md

 ros2 pkg create --build-type ament_cmake my_package --dependencies rclcpp std_msgs
 ```

-which will create a folder with name <package_name> with a template package.xml and CMakeLists.txt.
+which will create a folder with name ```my_package``` with a template package.xml and CMakeLists.txt.
 Note that these contain a lot of unneccesary components
 (most of them are commented out, but it's a good idea to remove everything that's not used, so the files here may still come in handy).
 For this package, the CMakeLists.txt and package.xml also contain a summary of the documentation that comes with the templates, and should be a bit easier to follow.

 Since this is a package with C++ as the primary language, it contains the src/ and include/ folders, which need to be linked to in CMakeLists.txt!